 It isn’t just liquids that you need to worry about keeping you up during a flight.
 Eating a lot of carbs or eating something spicy can lead to stomach troubles and indigestion.
 There is nothing worse than trying to fall asleep while you are in pain.

 You are the only one who knows what your body can handle, so on the day of your flight, play it as safe as possible.
-Eat food that will make you feel comfortable even while sitting in the same position for multiple hours.
+Eat food such as organic dates that will make you feel comfortable even while sitting in the same position for multiple hours.

 Choose Your Seat